bibleexchange/romans__textbook/textbook/en/romans-en.md

 # The Law in a Right Perspective (chapter 3)

 Justification is by faith without the deeds of the Law.
-The Law is: an advantage to those who know it (vs. 1—2), absolute in its nature (vs. 3—8), unbending in its authority (vs. 9—19), has a distinct purpose (vs. 20—30), and is not made void, but rather is established by our faith (v.
+The Law is: an advantage to those who know it (v.
+1—2), absolute in its nature (v.
+3—8), unbending in its authority (v.
+9—19), has a distinct purpose (v.
+20—30), and is not made void, but rather is established by our faith (v.
 31).

 ## Introduction